quintel/merit/README.md

 merit_order.participant[:ultra_supercritical_coal].profit
 => 10.0 # EUR/plant/year
 merit_order.participant[:ultra_supercritical_coal].profitability
-=> "profitable"
+=> :profitable
 ```

-The electricity price is an outcome of the merit order calculation, and is determined to be:
+The electricity price is an outcome of the merit order calculation, and is
-Marginal costs of the plant that comes next to the price setting plant (EUR/MWh)
+determined to be: Marginal costs of the plant that comes next to the price
+setting plant (EUR/MWh)

 ## Input